 - Nestling Turkey Vultures projectile vomit to defend themselves.

-- Have weak feet, and are unable to carry off their carrion.
+- Are unable to carry off their carrion.

 Seasonal Count – from North Lookout – 1934 to Date

 Note– no counts were made in years 1943, 1944 and 1945